 - blistering or peeling skin

-- tingling or swelling of the face, neck, throat, tongue, lips, eyes, hands, feet, ankles, or lower legs
+- tingling or swelling of the face, neck, throat, tongue, lips, or eyes

 - difficulty breathing or swallowing

 - ongoing pain that begins in the stomach area but may spread to the back

 - sore throat, fever, chills, and other signs of new or worsening infection

 Tigecycline injection may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.